Ormica-LLC/mbh/src/pages/index.md

       value: images/personal-preview.png
       relativeUrl: true
   description: >-
-    Need To Sell Your House Fast?
+    Need To Sell Your House Quickly?
 We Buy Houses!
+MIABuysHouses makes it easy.
+    Serving the entire SoFlo region.
+We take care of each step.
 Call Us!
     305-300-0496.
-Are you looking to Sell your House in Florida?
-MIABuysHouses makes it Easy, We will take care of Everything ☺ Contact us and we will guide you in the best way possible!
 template: advanced
 ---